Best Rooftop Bars in London

 40 Blackfriars Rd, South Bank, London SE1 8PB

 Seabird, the 14th floor rooftop restaurant and bar at The Hoxton Southwark has an incredible outdoor terrace with epic London views plus a beautiful indoor dining room and bar – it’s a pretty special spot.
-Joshua Boissy and Krystof Zizka (the team behind NYC’s Maison Premiere) have created London’s largest oyster menu alongside a menu of dishes with Spanish and Portuguese influences.
-As well as a super selection of shellfish, the tuna tartare, octopus roll with aioli, creamy crab croquettes and the whole lobster rice also must-orders.
+The restaurant boasts London’s largest oyster menu alongside a menu of dishes with Spanish and Portuguese influences.
+As well as a super selection of shellfish, the octopus roll with aioli, croquetas and the whole lobster rice also must-orders.

 FORZA WINE

 The Forza Win team has gone back to the roof with Forza Wine.
-The spot, on top of a renovated space on Rye Lane (complete with some epic views over Peckham), serves up an Italian menu with dishes like sausage and fontina toasties for lunch and a plate of sardines and grilled veal stuffed with fior di latte in the evening.
+The spot, on top of a renovated space on Rye Lane (complete with some epic views over Peckham), serves up an Italian small plates menu with dishes like lamb & pickled chilli flatbread, cauliflower fritti, and pork collar with wild garlic.
 There are plenty of drinks to go with the food, including wine, beers and frozen negronis, and there’s even a lift so you don’t have to worry about trying to make it down the stairs when you’re smashed – anyone who’s made the climb up and down to Frank’s will appreciate this.

 FRANK'S CAFE